elhyc/SurfaceQ/README.md

 Note that while the code threshold for the MWPM decoder is slightly higher than the threshold for the UF decoder, an ideal implementation of the UF decoder should have [<em>almost-</em>linear time complexity](https://arxiv.org/abs/1709.06218).
 That is, the time complexity is in $O(\alpha(n)n)$ where $\alpha(n)$ may be considered to satisfy $\alpha(n) \leq 3$ for all practical purposes.
 When running UF decoder and the MWPM decoder simulations with our implementation, we do indeed notice that error correction cycle simulations with the UF decoder run quicker than simulations with the MWPM decoder.

 Furthermore, note that the erasure error model is quite different from depolarizing noise.
 In the erasure error model, i.i.d.
 Pauli errors are introduced, but only among a subset of "flagged qubits".
 That is, the decoder is provided the knowledge of where these Pauli errors may possibly occur.
 In this error model, we can use the peeling decoder and exhibit high code threshold (of 50%).

+The Jupyter notebooks [SurfaceQ demo 1](./src/Surface1 demo 1.ipynb) and [SurfaceQ demo 2](./src/Surface1 demo 2.ipynb) demonstrate some of the functionality of the SurfaceQ package.